Supreme Court takes up argument over Biden's 'ghost guns' | WND | by Bob Unruh

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!

-The rule already has been struck down by the 5th U.S. Circuit Court of Appeals, but Biden's bureaucrats went immediate to the Supreme Court to gain support for their agenda.
+The rule already has been struck down by the 5th U.S. Circuit Court of Appeals, but Biden's bureaucrats went immediately to the Supreme Court to gain support for their agenda.

 The DOJ claims the Gun Control Act of 1968 permits the rule because it defines a "firearm" to include "any weapon … which will or is designed to or may readily be converted to expel a projectile by the action of an explosive," as well as "the frame or receiver of any such weapon."